 Step 4.
 Then, all photos imported from your Mac will be displayed.
 You can select and download your wanted pictures to your iPhone.

 These four proven ways to transfer photos from Mac to iPhone without iTunes.
-Among them, using EaseUS MobiMover and iTunes allow you to share photos from Mac to iPhone via a USB cable, while the other two help you to send photos wirelessly.
+Among them, using EaseUS MobiMover and iTunes allows you to share photos from Mac to iPhone via a USB cable, while the other two help you to send photos wirelessly.
 If you prefer to import pictures from Mac to iPhone without iCloud, apply one of them to get things done within minutes.

-By enabling the iCloud Photos on the Mac, your photos will be automatically uploaded to your iCloud account and eventually sync with other iOS devices using the same Apple ID.
+By enabling iCloud Photos on the Mac, your photos will be automatically uploaded to your iCloud account and eventually sync with other iOS devices using the same Apple ID.
 To use iCloud, you'll need to: